Rag Doll in a Rag Bag

 - Bag(s) (plastic, cloth, etc.)

-Tell the children they will find the rag doll in a rag bag, and that they will read and write words ending in –ag: rag, bag, tag, wag, drag.
+The children will find the rag doll in a rag bag, and that they will read and write words ending in –ag: rag, bag, tag, wag, drag.

 Find a rag doll in a rag bag